suraz-101/js-basics/README.md

 # Day - 11 : HTML, CSS and Javascript part 2

 - learning to print the value of selected check box and selected options from select tag in html using javascript

+# Day - 12 : Date and HTMl completions

+- Recap couple of concepts (array, array method chaining, spread Ops, function)

+  - Write a js function to convert the string into the properCase (Eg: 'the fox is sly' => "The Fox Is Sly")

+  - Date and Date properties and Manipulation

+  - HTML, CSS scratch CSS design (alternative => bootstrap)